DMT (dimethyltryptamine) is a powerful psychoactive compound found in a variety of plants and animals.

 This is how ayahuasca is able to last up to 12 hours, compared to vaped DMT which lasts no more than 45 minutes.

 DMT is rapidly broken down by an enzyme called monoamine oxidase (MAO).
-It’s the same enzyme that breaks down serotonin and dopamine once we no longer need it.
+It’s the same enzyme that breaks down serotonin and dopamine once we no longer need them.

 Ayahuasca is a combination of an MAO inhibitor (the ayahuasca vine) and a source of DMT (usually mimosa or chacruna).
 The MAO inhibitor blocks the enzyme from destroying the DMT for several hours — dramatically prolonging the effects and intensity of the DMT.